-The site is located in the mountains of the Powder Mountain Ski Resort located in Eden, Utah and in the eastern region of Ogden Valley at approximately 8,830 feet above sea level.
+The site is located in the mountains of the Powder Mountain Ski Resort located in Eden, Utah and in the eastern region of Ogden Valley at approximately 8,580 feet above sea level.
 The Ogden Valley is a northwest trending deep, lacustrine sediment-filled structural basin of Cenozoic age bounded on the northeast and southwest by two normal faults that dip towards the center of the valley.
 The Ogden Valley is a fault graben flanked by two uplifted blocks, the Wasatch Range on the west and unnamed flat-topped mountains to the east (King and others 2008).
 The Wasatch Range is the easternmost expression of pronounced Basin and Range extension in north-central Utah (Stokes, 1986).
 The Willard Thrust, one of the largest faults in the Sevier mountain belt, bounds the western side of Ogden Valley which uplifted and exposed Proterozoic age sedimentary bedrock.
-The bedrock within the subject site represents the upper plate of the Willard Thrust sheet.